 Your vet may prescribe antibiotics or antifungals if they suspect a bacterial or fungal infection.
-Steroids such as prednisolone can also be prescribed to help decreased the inflammation in your cat's nervous system.
+Steroids such as prednisolone can also be prescribed to help decrease the inflammation in your cat's nervous system.

 Unfortunately, there is no good medical cure for viral meningitis.
-If your vet suspects your cat's meningitis to be viral in nature they will prescribe supportive treatments.
-These will help keep your cat comfortable and will help to manage symptoms as best as possible.
+If your vet suspects a viral cause, then specific supportive treatments may help to keep your cat comfortable and manage symptoms.
 In severe cases, your cat may require hospitalization for round-the-clock nursing care and monitoring.

 Meningitis, while rare, requires prompt and aggressive treatment.
-Your cat's prognosis depends on the cause.
-In most cases, your cat's prognosis for recovery and a high quality of life is good, but each case will be different.
-If your cat contracts viral meningitis their prognosis may be a bit more guarded.
+Your cat's prognosis depends on the cause and the efficacy of treatment options.
+In most cases, your cat's prognosis for recovery is good, but each case is unique.
+If your cat contracts viral meningitis or FIP, then the prognosis may be a bit more guarded.

 There is a vaccine that has been developed for FIP but most vets don't normally vaccinate for it because studies have shown that the efficacy is variable, if effective at all.
 As such, the American Association of Feline Practitioners does not currently recommend it as a core vaccine for cats.